 Fantastic news for West Palm Beach’s most avid golf aficionados arrived at the end of April as the Palm Beach County government officially allowed golf courses to re-open after a hiatus of roughly five weeks.

-Golf courses in Palm Beach County, as in the counties of Miami-Dade and Broward, were ordered to temporarily close along with other commercial and recreational establishments starting March 26 as a measure to curb the further spread of COVID-19.
+Golf courses in Palm Beach County, as in the counties of Miami-Dade and Broward, was ordered to temporarily close along with other commercial and recreational establishments starting March 26 as a measure to curb the further spread of COVID-19.

 Ready to hit the links again in West Palm Beach?
 Keep these tips in mind as you return to your favorite pastime:

 - Be aware of the restrictions and guidelines being implemented